Street Photography and Privacy

 But there’s something different about street photography, especially when it’s as invasive as Tatsuo Suzuki’s.
 Sure, you may have been caught on every security camera on the block, but now you’re the central focus on a photograph taken by one specific guy who is standing right there in front of you.
 Suddenly, you’re being singled out.
 You aren’t just another random person in the crowd.
 In a world where you’re used to blending in, it’s natural to feel uncomfortable in the spotlight.

-The Privacy Rights in Public Space
+The Privacy Rights for Photography in Public Space

 In most parts of the world, it is legal to take pictures of anyone on public property.